Open-Vocabulary Online Semantic Mapping for SLAM: Related Work

-\paragraph{Closed-Vocabulary Online 3D Semantics.} To date, online semantic methods have focused exclusively on closed vocabularies.
-Semantic Fusion~\cite{mccormac2017semanticfusion} was one of the first semantic SLAM pipelines, predicting per-pixel closed-set categories and fusing predictions from different views in 3D space.
+\boldparagraph{Online Semantics.} To date, online semantic methods have focused mostly on closed vocabularies.
+SemanticFusion~\cite{mccormac2017semanticfusion} was one of the first semantic SLAM pipelines, predicting per-pixel closed-set categories and fusing predictions from different views in 3D space.
 Fusion++~\cite{mccormac2018fusion++} uses Mask-RCNN~\cite{he2017mask} to initialize per-object Truncated Signed Distance Functions (TSDFs), building a persistent object-graph representation.
 In contrast, PanopticFusion~\cite{narita2019panopticfusion} combines predicted instances and class labels (including background) to generate pixel-wise panoptic predictions, which are then integrated into a 3D mesh.
-More recent works, such as those by Menini et al.~\cite{menini2021real} and ALSTER~\cite{weder2023alster}, jointly reconstruct geometry and semantics in a SLAM framework Additionally, NIS-SLAM~\cite{zhai2024nis} trains a multi-resolution tetrahedron NeRF to encode color, depth and semantics.
+More recent works, such as those by Menini et al.~\cite{menini2021real} and ALSTER~\cite{weder2023alster}, jointly reconstruct geometry and semantics in a SLAM framework.
+Additionally, NIS-SLAM~\cite{zhai2024nis} trains a multi-resolution tetrahedron NeRF to encode color, depth and semantics.
 NEDS-SLAM~\cite{ji2024neds} is a 3DGS-based SLAM system with embedded semantic features to learn an additional semantic representation of a closed set of classes.
-Similarly, Hi-SLAM~\cite{li2024hi} augments a 3DGS SLAM with semantic features.
-Like earlier offline methods based on NeRF and 3DGS, these approaches represent 2D semantics, with limited capabilities for 3D segmentation or precise 3D object localization.
+Similarly, Hi-SLAM~\cite{li2024hi} and SGS-SLAM~\cite{li2024sgs} augment a 3DGS SLAM with semantic ids of predefined set of classes.
+These approaches either assume known 2D ground-truth closed set of semantic classes (and therefore only tackle a multi-view fusion problem), or only represent 2D semantics, with limited capabilities for 3D segmentation or precise 3D object localization.
+More recently, OpenFusion~\cite{yamazaki2024open} and Concept-Graphs~\cite{gu2024conceptgraphs} integrated open-vocabulary semantic descriptors into online 3D mapping pipelines.
+Concept-Graphs relies on the naive mask-cropping to compute CLIP descriptors, while OpenFusion uses SEEM~\cite{zou2023segment} and creates a TSDF with 3D segments.
+None of them, however, addresses the integration into a full SLAM pipeline with loop closure optimization as we do.